 Even if total gains during the tax year are within the annual exempt amount but the total proceeds (being the amount the assets are sold for) exceed four times the annual exempt amount, these disposals will need to be reported on your tax return.

 CAUTION – Most platforms will allow individuals to purchase one cryptoasset with another cryptoasset.
 Such an exchange will be treated as a disposal of the original asset for capital gains tax purposes.
 This makes it quite easy to inadvertently breach the limits above.

 In instances where the sale price is less than the purchase price, this results in a capital loss.
 Losses are initially offset against any other capital gains arising in the same tax year.
 Any unused capital losses are carried forward and offset against chargeable capital gains in future years.

 Get in contact with our team to help you manage and report the capital gains tax you pay on cryptoassets.

 Income Tax for Cryptoassets

-Whilst most crypto transactions will be treated as capital transactions, certain activities may be subject to income tax instead, these would include mining, staking and receiving airdrops.
+Whilst most crypto transactions will be treated as capital transactions, certain activities may be subject to income tax instead, these can include mining, staking and receiving airdrops.

 These are either treated as miscellaneous income or regarded as a trade (self-employment) and are taxable at either 20%, 40% or 45% depending on your other income.